M-Devloo/Spring-boot-auth0-discriminator-multitenancy/readme.md

 CREATE DATABASE inventory
 ```

 That's it!
-You can now properly run the application without any issues
+You can now properly run the application without any issues.

 ## Start / stop the local development environment.